UD ADVANCE TEAM

 Cindy Hall is a communications director in UD’s Office of Communications & Marketing.
 Cindy joined UD in 2013 and brings nearly 20 years of experience in communications, marketing and public relations.
 She provides strategic counsel, planning, writing and editing for the University and key initiatives including ADVANCE.

 Assistant Professor, Sociology and Criminal Justice

 Asia Friedman is an assistant professor of Sociology at the University of Delaware.
 Her research examines how the sociology of cognition and sensory perception offers a transformative analytical perspective applicable to a diverse range of existing sociological subfields.
 Although intellectually rooted in cultural sociology, particularly the sub-areas of cognitive sociology and the sociology of the senses, the impact of this research agenda necessarily extends beyond culture, cognition and perception.
-Her recent publications, for example, have addressed gender, the body, and race, in each case using an analysis of social patterns of thought and sensory perception to bring productive new questions to ongoing debates in the field.
+Dr. Friedman’s recent publications, for example, have addressed gender, the body, and race, in each case using an analysis of social patterns of thought and sensory perception to bring productive new questions to ongoing debates in the field.
 Her first book, Blind to Sameness: Sexpectations and the Social Construction of Male and Female Bodies (Chicago, 2013), which won the 2016 Distinguished Book Award from the Sex and Gender Section of the American Sociological Association, draws on more than sixty interviews with two very different populations – the blind and the transgendered – to answer questions about the relationships between gender, biology, and visual perception.

 Associate Professor, Chemistry & Biochemistry